johnrudge/xcover/README.md

 ## Applications

 Many recreational mathematical puzzles can be naturally cast as exact cover problems.
 Examples include pentomino tiling, sudoku, and the n-queens problem.
 Donald Knuth's [Art of Computing volume 4B](https://www-cs-faculty.stanford.edu/~knuth/taocp.html) has an extensive discussion of many such problems.
-Exact cover problems are [NP-complete](https://en.wikipedia.org/wiki/NP-completeness) which means solve times can get very long quite quickly as problems get larger.
+Exact cover problems are [NP-complete](https://en.wikipedia.org/wiki/NP-completeness) which means solve times can get very long very quickly as problems get larger.
 Be warned!

 ## License